drhilbert/math_with_python/README.md

                             Returns a list of shares of the form (i,u), where i is the share index in {1,2,...,n} and u is in Z_p.

-    recover_secret(shares,p): Use a list of shares to recover the secret.
+    recover_secret(shares, p): Use a list of shares to recover the secret.
                                Each share has the form (i,u), where i is the share index and u is in Z_p.

 ecc.py: Tools for elliptic curve computations.
 Warning: Not optimized for large p